giacomomarchioro/pyIIIFpres/README.md

 ## Acknowledgements
-I would like to thanks [Martim Passos](https://github.com/martimpassos) for reporting issues, and IIIF community and coordinators.
+I would like to thank [Martim Passos](https://github.com/martimpassos) for reporting issues, and IIIF community and coordinators.